Ingram Yuzek: History

 Ingram Yuzek Gainen Carroll & Bertolotti, LLP was founded in 1989 when five partners spun off from New York law firm Shea & Gould.

-The company was dissolved in May 2024, when it posted on its website that "With heavy hearts, we announce the closure of Ingram LLP, formerly known as Ingram, Yuzek, Gainen, Carroll, & Bertolotti, LLP, after nearly 35 years of dedicated service.
-We have ceased providing legal services and entered dissolution."
+The company was dissolved in May 2024 according to a closure notice posted on the company website.

-Legal Services
+Legal services

 Ingram Yuzek Gainen Carroll & Bertolotti, LLP was a full service law firm providing a broad range of transactional and dispute resolution services in practice areas including: antitrust, commercial litigation, construction and design, corporate and commercial, creditors' rights, intellectual property, interior and product design, IT and e-commerce, labor and employment, landlord and tenant, privacy and information management, real estate and taxation.
 The firm also had an Asia practice group and a general counsel group.

 Recognition

-Ingram Yuzek Gainen Carroll & Bertolotti, LLP was a "New York Area Top Ranked Firm.".

-Ingram Yuzek is the New York representative of the Legal Netlink Alliance, an association of small, midsized, general practice and independent law firms, the goal of which is to establish a presence in all major cities across the country and in other parts of the world.
+Ingram Yuzek Gainen Carroll & Bertolotti, LLP was a "New York Area Top Ranked Firm."
+Ingram Yuzek was the New York representative of the Legal Netlink Alliance, an association of small, midsized, general practice and independent law firms.